mzubairtahir/sociiity/README.md

 1. **frontend**: Contains the React-based frontend implementation of Sociiity.
 2. **backend**: Contains the Django-based backend code for Sociiity.
 3. **docs-site**: contains the React-based documentation site for Sociiity.

-## Note:

-I built this project as a startup idea, meaning I had to make changes quickly.
-As a result, I could not maintain very high quality code.